LucasHoffSchmidt/Power_BI_Data_Professionals_Survey_Project/README.md

 ## Conclusion
 Data professionals believe they work too much with too little pay.
-Data scientist is a position worth striving for and python is an intuitive programming language that most data professionals enjoy using.
+Data scientist is a position worth striving for and python is enjoyed by most data professionals.